evan361425/version-bumper/docs/LATEST_VERSION.md

 ---
-version: v0.2.3
+version: v0.2.4
 ---

--   fix: correct version command
+-   fix: use relative path for getting version